Code4Community/Code4Community.github.io/tutorials/html-css-tutorial.md

 ![](../images/html-css-tutorial/screenshot8.png)

 Our university seal is great and all, but it's currently too big and not in the right spot on our webpage.
 Making it smaller and moving it to the right side of the page would be ideal.
 Since it's the only image on the page, we can style the `img` tag.
 Set the `float` property to `right` and set the `height` property to `100px`.
 The height and width properties are set to `auto` by default, so the image's width was automatically scaled down to maintain the image's [aspect ratio](https://en.wikipedia.org/wiki/Aspect_ratio).
 There are many ways to do layouts in CSS that are better than `float`s, but this solution is quick and simple.
-Go down the [CSS layout rabbit-hole](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout) at your own risk.
+Go down the [CSS layout rabbit hole](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout) at your own risk.

 Checkpoint 9: